This article is about the origin of limited edition tokens, aka 1/N NFTs.

-It took more than a year until EverdreamSoft’s Spells of Genesis – as the first major project – offered limited edition crypto trading cards with the following properties:
+It took more than a year from Counterparty’s inception until EverdreamSoft’s Spells of Genesis – as the first commercial project – offered limited edition crypto trading cards with the defining properties:

 - Indivisible tokens, meaning you can only collect entire tokens – not fractions as with cryptocurrencies.